 - Constant Contact is also one of the more expensive plans on this list.
 They charge $20/month for up to 500 users, which is the free level for many of the other options I’ve listed.

-What Makes It Special: There are actually a number of factors that make Emma a great solution to consider for your small business:
+What makes it special: There are actually a number of factors that make Emma a great solution to consider for your small business:

 - Emma can help you create truly beautiful emails.
-Their 200+ templates really stand out among all the email marketing services.
+Its 200+ templates really stand out among all the email marketing services.
 And when they custom design a template for you, it looks very professional.

 - Perhaps even better, Emma’s reporting features are pretty stellar.
 Emma not only has easy-to-read reports, Emma actually makes it easy for you to pull out actionable data from the reports.

-- One pretty neat feature is the ability Emma has to put lightbox forms on your website (those forms that pop-up when you’re reading an article asking for your email).
+- One pretty neat feature is the ability Emma has to put lightbox forms on your website (those forms that pop up when you’re reading an article asking for your email).
 It’s one of the most effective ways of gathering emails.
 (We have one.
 Did you leave your email to get the awesome emails I will send you filled with great information on how to find the perfect email marketing system yet?)

 - Emma also has email automation and dynamic content abilities that are wonderful for beginning automators.

-The Downsides: Those custom templates I mentioned above… well, they cost extra.
+The downsides: Those custom templates I mentioned above… well, they cost extra.

 AWeber is an email solution for small business marketers who don’t have a lot of time to spend on their email marketing campaigns.
 Their pricing plans start at $19/mo for up to 500 contacts.

-The Downsides: AWeber’s data import is a bit iffy.
+The downsides: AWeber’s data import is a bit iffy.
 If you upload a list, customers may have to reconfirm their subscription to your list.

 iContact is geared toward businesses with a smaller email database size, as evidenced by the fact that their most expensive plan is for up to 15,000 contacts.
 Plans start at $14/mo for 500 contacts.
 If you prepay annually, you will save 15%.